CodeScop/Oge-Mai-Field-Guide/forexpeditionresources.md

-LAST UPDATED 27 JUN 2020
+LAST UPDATED 24 AUG 2020

 This section, unlike the previous resource section, *is* going to be Forest Expedition-specific, partly because the Expedition sections are a little off the beaten path, partly because I'm already collating All The Info for the Forest in the Forest Resources section.